Pasta alla Norma is one of those great classic Italian dishes that’s simple to make and hugely satisfying to eat.

-You’ll need a bold, flavorful marinara sauce to pull the flavors together.
-And be generous with the red pepper flakes if you like a little spice to your pasta dishes— they really give the flavor a boost.
-And make sure to see the notes toward the end of the recipe box for a super-easy way to make a vegan Parmesan topping.
+Be generous with the red pepper flakes if you like a little spice to your pasta dishes— they really give the flavor a boost.
+And make sure to see below for a super-easy way to make a vegan Parmesan topping, which is entirely optional, but makes a good dish even better.

 Pasta alla Norma